ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 ### 2.2 Model Architecture

 The sky cover descriptor employs a U-Net architecture with a ResNet50 backbone pretrained on ImageNet1K_V2 serving as the encoder.
 The decoder consists of upsampling blocks that progressively restore spatial resolution through bilinear interpolation, followed by convolutional layers.
 Skip connections from corresponding encoder levels are concatenated with decoder features at each resolution level, preserving fine-grained spatial information essential for accurate cloud segmentation.
-This architecture effectively combines the robust feature extraction capabilities of ResNet50 with the precise localization abilities of the U-Net framework.